Harshyadv/Harshyadv/README.md

 # 👋 Hi, I'm Harsh Yadav

 ## 🚀 About Me
 I'm a Computer Science Master's graduate from Guru Ghasidas University, passionate about technology, digital design, and open-source contributions.
-My expertise spans **game icon and logo design, pixel art, and Linux environments**, with a strong foundation in **AI and Quantum Computing**.
+My expertise spans **game icon and logo design, pixel art, and Linux environments**.

 I thrive in dynamic learning environments and enjoy tackling creative challenges.
 Whether it's **designing visuals for indie games** or **exploring innovative AI applications**, I'm always up for new opportunities to grow and contribute.